mdrights/LiveSlak/README.txt

   -i|--infile <filename>     Full path to the ISO image file.
   -o|--outdev <filename>     The device name of your USB drive.
   -p|--persistence <name>    Custom name of the 'persistence' directory/file.
+  -r|--refresh               Refresh the USB stick with the ISO content.
+                             No formatting, do not touch user content.
   -u|--unattended            Do not ask any questions.
   -v|--verbose               Show verbose messages.
   -w|--wait<number>          Add <number> seconds wait time to initialize USB.